chocolatey/choco-wiki/ChocolateyFAQs.md

 In fact we first showed it off at PuppetConf 2014 (prior to the official March 2015 release!) - https://www.youtube.com/watch?v=cZl_wKSciVk

+Do we have plans to support fully running on POSIX environments?
+We've discussed it, but have no official stance on it yet.
+Keep your eyes on the [[roadmap|Roadmap]]

 <a id="markdown-troubleshooting" name="troubleshooting"></a>